Mc-Zen/qe/README.md

 ### Requirements
 - CMake (for setup)
 - C++20 or newer
+- (optional) Gurobi 10.0.0 or newer.
+Necessary for some projects.
+Note that Gurobi is proprietary software.
 - Note: currently, we only test on Windows (Visual Studio)

+### Setting up Gurobi (optional)
+Gurobi is a numerical solver that is used in some of the projects of **QE**.
+In order to enable these projects, set `QE_ENABLE_GUROBI` to `ON` in the CMake GUI or run CMAKE wih the flag `-DQE_ENABLE_GUROBI=ON` when building the project.
+Ensure to have Gurobi installed and licensed.
+When installed in the default place, the CMake script should be able to find Gurobi automatically.
+If not, contact us (for now).